ExperimentalHypothesis/flask-seznam-api-ext/README.md

 - Get information about a specific single file or folder as in the above.
 - Delete the file or empty folder in the specified path.
 - Create a new empty file in the specified path.
 - The API allows you to specify which folders (directories) are innacessible.
+By default all filesystem is accessible (with regard to root priviledges where OS itself can restrict access to some directories.)
+- The API is able to delve deeper into the file structure, it does not allow access to higher folders.

+## INSTALATION:

+- git clone
+- cd flask-seznam-api-ext
+- python -m venv venv
+- source venv/bin/activate
+- pip install -r requirements.txt

+## RUN

+- python app.py

+## ENDPOINTS

 All responses have the form of JSON.

-## ENDPOINTS

 ### Get details of a single file/folder: